anhinga/2022-notes/Generative-autoregressive-models-are-similators/reading-simulators-essay.md

 One way to find out how a technology can be used is to give it to people who have less preconceptions about how it’s supposed to be used.
 OpenAI found that most users use their API to generate freeform text ...

-Most of my own experience using GPT-3 has consisted of simulating indefinite processes which maintain state continuity over up to hundreds of pages.
-I was driven to these lengths because GPT-3 kept answering its own questions with questions that I wanted to ask it more than anything else I had in mind."
+**Most of my own experience using GPT-3 has consisted of simulating indefinite processes which maintain state continuity over up to hundreds of pages.
+I was driven to these lengths because GPT-3 kept answering its own questions with questions that I wanted to ask it more than anything else I had in mind.**"

 ---
 ---